Over 100 nominated for 2022 Ghana Energy Awards | News Ghana

-The release of the nominees’ list comes after the closure of a ninety-day nomination window for applications submissions, which opened at the official media launch on July 14.
+The release of the list of nominees comes after the closure of a 90-day nomination window for submissions of applications which opened at the official media launch on July 14.

-Over 100 nominees across the petroleum and power subsectors of the energy industry are featured for the 19 competitive categories for this year, a news brief shared with the Ghana News Agency (GNA), said.
+Over 100 nominees across the petroleum and power subsectors of the energy industry are featured for the 19 competitive categories for this year, a news brief shared with the Ghana News Agency, said.

 The competitive categories include the Energy Personality of the Year (Male and Female), Chief Executive of the Year (Power and Petroleum), Visionary Leadership Award, and the Eco-Innovation Business Award.